bkan36/navigator-2/README.md

     this will call the call method in my_router_delegate.dart, params is optional.

-5 - To retrieve your data:
+5 - To retrieve your params:
     var approute = MyRouterDelegate().currentConfiguration;
     Book? book = getBookById(approute!.params['id']!);

     currentConfigaturation return MyRouteData that hold the current path and its params.
+    'id' must be the same name defined in myRouteMap (my_routes_app.dart).

 that's all.

 to remove the # from url:
-    - add this dependency in your pubspec.yaml file: url_strategy: ^0.2.0
+    - add this dependency in your pubspec.yaml file -> url_strategy: ^0.2.0
     - before runApp(MyApp()) inside the main put setPathUrlStrategy(); and don't forget to import it